hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ```

-### 3.6.8 Specifying `coordinates`
+### 3.6.8 Specifying `vectorComponents`

+For a `parameter` that describes a vector quanitty (position of spacecraft relative to a body, location of ground station,
+direction of measured vector quantity, detector look direction), the `vectorComponents` keyword indicates the types of
-For a scalar parameter (that is presumably an individual vector element), this keyword contains a single string desribing the component.
+vector elements present in the data.
+For a scalar `parameter` (that is presumably an individual vector element), this

-For non--scalar parameters, this keyword contains an array of strings naming the coordinate values present in the parameter.
+keyword contains a single string desribing the component.
+For non-scalar parameters, this keyword contains an array of
+strings naming the coordinate values present in the parameter.

 The names represent the mathematical components typically found in vector or positional quantities.

-Note that one component, `r` for the magntiude, is not actualy a vector component.
-It is included because many datasets
-have non-scalar parameters that include the magnitude as a fourth element.
-Also, spherical coordinates are presented
-as a magnitude and two directions, so in that sense, `r` is a component of spherical coordaintes.

 Possible component names are constrained to be one of the following: